How Broiler Chickens Are Farmed and Killed

 How many meat chickens are there in the UK?

-With almost 190 million alive at any one time, chickens reared for meat in the UK out-number all other land-based farmed animals combined by more than four to one.
+With almost 120 million alive at any one time, chickens reared for meat in the UK outnumber all other land-based farmed animals combined by a staggering rate of more than four to one.
 Poultry farming is by far the largest food sector in Britain, with over one billion broilers killed annually2Department for Environment, Food and Rural Affairs (Defra), 2020.
 Agriculture in the United Kingdom.
 Defra.
 Available at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/895106/AUK-2019-25jun20.pdf [Accessed 17 July 2020]. – a number that’s steadily rising due to the popularity of chicken meat as a ‘healthier’ and more ‘environmentally-friendly’ alternative to red meat.3Salazar, E., Billing, S. and Breen, M., 2020.
 ‘We Need to Talk About Chicken’.
 Eating Better Report February.
 Available at https://www.eating-better.org/uploads/Documents/2020/EB_WeNeedToTalkAboutChicken_Feb20_A4_Final.pdf [Accessed 27 May].

 What is the UK meat chicken industry worth?